Hand holding blue iPhone 13 Pro

 How to get the cheapest iPhone

-If you don’t want to pay $719 upfront, you can also buy the iPhone SE bundled to a phone plan.
-Telstra, Optus and Vodafone offer the iPhone SE coupled to phone plans over several payment terms: Telstra, Optus and Vodafone each offer the SE on plans of 12, 24, and 36 months.
+If you don’t want to pay $999 upfront, you can also buy the iPhone 16e bundled with a phone plan.
+Telstra, Vodafone and Optus offer the iPhone 16e coupled to phone plans over either a 12, 24 or 36-month payment period.

-An iPhone SE might be a good choice for you if you don’t want to spend more than $1,000 on a brand new iPhone.
-For comparison, the retail price of the 128GB iPhone 15 in Australia is $1,499, which is $780 more expensive than the iPhone SE (2022).
-If you don’t need a huge display or a premium camera set-up, the SE still offers a powerful A15 Bionic chip and plenty of flagship features, plus the option to upgrade to iOS 15.
+An iPhone 16e might be a good choice for you if you don’t want to spend more than $1,000 on a brand new iPhone.
+For comparison, the retail price of the 128GB iPhone 16 in Australia is $1,399, which is $400 more expensive than the iPhone 16e model.
+If you don’t need all the extra features or a premium camera set-up, the 16e still offers a powerful A18 Bionic chip, Apple Intelligence and plenty of other flagship features.

-The iPhone SE is especially great if you don’t want a super-sized phone, and just because it lacks the full-screen feature of more expensive iPhones doesn’t mean it’s any less capable.
-The SE can still do many of the same things as the iPhone 11, 12 or 13 range, just in a more compact unit.
+The iPhone 16e is especially great if you don’t want a super-sized phone, and just because it lacks the full-screen feature of more expensive iPhones doesn’t mean it’s any less capable.
+The 16e features many of the new tech features of the iPhone 16 range, just in a more basic unit.

-If you’re looking at the 2023 iPhone 15 range, the cheapest option is the 128GB iPhone 15.
-However, with a $1,499 price tag, this device is far from affordable.
-However, you can pick it up on a telco plan and spread the cost over 12, 24, or 36 months of payments – if you opt for the 36-month period, you’ll pay around $41.64 per month.
+If you’re looking at the 2024 iPhone 16 range, the cheapest option is their latest release, the 128GB iPhone 16e.
+Outright, it sports a $999 price tag, but you can pick it up on a phone plan and spread the cost over 12, 24, or 36 months of payments — if you opt for the 36-month period, you’ll pay around $28 per month, plus your selected postpaid plan.

 Trade-in deals

 Trading in an old iPhone to Apple might be a good idea if you’re looking to save some money and part ways with an older phone.
-Trading in an older model iPhone directly with Apple can get you credit on your next iPhone, or an Apple Store gift card.
-Here’s some estimates on what popular models will trade-in for:
+Trading in an older model iPhone directly with Apple can get you credit on your next iPhone, or an Apple Store gift card, however there are also other mobile trade-in services you can use.
+Here’s some estimates on what popular models will trade-in for according to Apple as of March 2025:

-Keep in mind that these are estimated trade-in values, and don’t equate to being the full trade-in value of the device – this can vary due to factors such as your phone’s condition and storage size.
-This list was last updated December 2023.
+Keep in mind that these are estimated trade-in values and don’t equate to being the full trade-in value of the device — this can vary due to factors such as your phone’s condition and storage size.

 How long does an iPhone last?